 Photos with people and/or animals in them tend to fare well as they help bring images to life.
 Photos (or illustrations) must be in landscape format that are (ideally) high resolution jpeg files (around 3000 x 4000 pixels), so that they can be printed at over A4 size.

-Email your submissions to [email protected] before the Permaculture Day, the first Sunday in May.
+Email submissions to [email protected] before the 15th of April.

 If your image is selected as the cover for the Permaculture Calendar you’ll receive ten copies to share.
 Selections from inside will receive three copies for each image used along with links and credits – a small token of thanks for your contributions.
 We also provide photographer and location credits, along with links on the back page of the calendar – which will also appear on the website to illustrate each of the principles long after the calendar year has passed.
 It’s a great opportunity to expand our understanding of what permaculture is and how it can be integrated into our everyday lives.